DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-27-tracking-conditions-individually-iteration.md

 When more than one condition still needs to be met:

 - the second sentence should say ‘The following conditions still need...’ instead of ‘The following condition still needs...’

-{% from "screenshots/macro.njk" import appScreenshots with context %}
-{{ appScreenshots({
-  items: [{
-    text: "Offer page",
-    img: {
-      src: "offer-page.png"
-    }
-  }, {
-    text: "Update status of conditions page",
-    img: {
-      src: "status-page.png"
-    }
-  }, {
-    text: "Check: when a condition has been marked as ‘not met’",
-    img: {
-      src: "check--not-met.png"
-    }
-  }, {
-    text: "Check: when a condition has been marked as ‘met’",
-    img: {
-      src: "check--met.png"
-    }
-  }, {
-    text: "Check: when all conditions have been marked as ‘met’",
-    img: {
-      src: "check--all-met.png"
-    }
-  }, {
-    text: "Success message",
-    img: {
-      src: "success-message.png"
-    }
-  }]
-}) }}